 Moving from Chicago to The Valley of the Sun

-Cold weather during winter drives snowbirds away from their homes and in search of warmer climates.
+Cold winters drive snowbirds away from their homes and in search of warmer climates.
 If you are a snowbird or have decided to permanently relocate from Chicago to Arizona, we applaud you for this bold move.
-The Grand Canyon State is one of the fastest growing states in the US and currently has a population of over 7 million people.
+The Grand Canyon State is one of the fastest growing in the US and currently has a population of over 7 million people.

 Located in the southwestern region, Arizona offers breathtaking landscapes and low cost of living, which in many cases can become one of the main reasons why more and more people are deciding to call the sixth largest state in the US their new home.

-With so many sunny days, Arizona’s climate differs a lot from Chicago’s climate.
-Unlike Chicago’s cold and snowy weather during the winter season, Arizona has a desert climate with mild winters and hot summers.
-Don’t be fooled though!
-There are parts, especially in the North, where it also snows during winter, but it’s nothing compared to the freezing temperatures of the Windy City you’re probably used to.
+With so many sunny days, Arizona’s climate is a complete contrast to that of Chicago.
+The state has a desert climate with mild winters and hot summers.
+Don’t be fooled, though!
+There are parts, especially in the North, where it also snows during winter.
+But it’s nothing compared to the freezing temperatures of the Windy City.

 Economy and Employment

-Nowadays, the 14th most populous state offers great job positions in industries like data mining, IT, Finance, Healthcare, Business administration, Transportation, Government sector, and other well-known industries.
-As of December 2017, the unemployment rate in Arizona dropped to 4.5%, which is 0.8% lower than Chicago and 0.4% higher than the national average.
+Nowadays, the 14th most populous state offers great job positions in industries like data mining, IT, Finance, Healthcare, Business Administration, Transportation, and Government sector among others.

 Housing and Living Costs

-As we have mentioned earlier, the living costs in Arizona including rent, utilities, transportation, and food are relatively low if we compare them to the national average.
-The state’s living costs are also much lower compared to Chicago.
+The living costs in Arizona including rent, utilities, transportation, and food are relatively low compared to national average and much lower compared to Chicago.

-The living costs will depend a lot on where in Arizona you decide to settle.
-Phoenix, for example, is 10% cheaper than Chicago and its median home costs are 8% less expensive.
+However, the actual living costs will depend a lot on where in Arizona you decide to settle.
+Phoenix, for example, is 9% cheaper than Chicago and its median housing costs are 8% less expensive.
 The living costs in some other cities in Arizona are even lower than in Phoenix.
-Another good example would be Tucson, which is 14% less expensive than Chicago, with median home costs up to 26% cheaper.
+Another good example would be Tucson, which is 14% less expensive than Chicago, with median home costs up to 18.9% cheaper.

-With a diverse lifestyle full of energy, the Valley of the Sun is a paradise for everyone who loves outdoor activities such as skiing, swimming, hiking, camping, barbecuing, and a lot more.
+With a diverse lifestyle full of energy, the Valley of the Sun is a paradise for everyone who loves outdoor activities such as skiing, swimming, hiking, camping, or barbecuing.
 All you have to do is make some time to get to know the real Arizona and its magnificent people.

 Moving to Arizona with a car

 Having a car in Arizona can be more of a necessity than a luxury.
-The first thing you should do once you move to the Grand Canyon State is to get your car registered.
-To do so, you will need to submit all the required documents to your local AZ MVD office in person.
+The first thing you should do once you move to the Grand Canyon State is register your car.
+To do so, you will need to submit all the required documents to your local AZ MVD office.
 Keep in mind that in order to register your out-of-state car with the Arizona Motor Vehicle Division (MVD), you need to show proof of your car insurance which meets Arizona’s required coverage amounts.